 In the Four Corners region of the United States, where Colorado, New Mexico, Arizona, and Utah meet and the Colorado Plateau dominates countryside and climate, the land is riddled with innumerable ruins.
 Ruins reminiscent of complex societies that eked out an existence in this semi-arid to arid high desert.
-Once formerly nomadic American Indian tribes settled, they fashioned permanent structures out of local rock and wood and plastered them with adobe fashioned from dirt and water, thereby transforming their habitations into edifices the color of the earth.
+Once formerly nomadic Indigenous tribes settled, they fashioned permanent structures out of local rock and wood and plastered them with adobe fashioned from dirt and water, thereby transforming their habitations into edifices the color of the earth.
 They rang in what would later be called the Pueblo Period, spanning the centuries from 700 to 1300 AD.

 Clusters of these pueblos lined canyon interiors and rims, or were nestled under overhangs, nearly all of them chosen for the proximity of a spring or seep that ensured a steady supply of water.
 Piñon pines, junipers, sagebrush, and the associated plant community furnished material for construction, firewood, clothing, and food.